Samuel Rawson Gardiner: Evaluation of Oliver Cromwell

 "In dealing with foreign nations his mistake on this head was more conspicuous, because he had far less knowledge of the conditions of efficient action abroad than he had at home.
 It may fairly be said that he knew less of Scotland than of England, less of Ireland than of Great Britain, and less of the Continent than of any one of the three nations over which he ruled.
 It has sometimes been said that Oliver made England respected in Europe.
 It would be more in accordance with truth to say that he made her feared."

 "Oliver's claim to greatness can be tested by the undoubted fact that his character receives higher and wider appreciation as the centuries pass by.
 The limitations on his nature—the one-sidedness of his religious zeal, the mistakes of his policy—are thrust out of sight, the nobility of his motives, the strength of his character, and the breadth of his intellect, force themselves on the minds of generations for which the objects for which he strove have been for the most part attained, though often in a different fashion from that which he placed before himself.
 Even those who refuse to waste a thought on his spiritual aims remember with gratitude his constancy of effort to make England great by land and sea; and it would be well for them also to be reminded of his no less constant efforts to make England worthy of greatness."

 Family

 Gardiner married twice.
 First to Isabell Irving, daughter of Rev Edward Irving.
 After her death in 1878, he married fellow historian Bertha Cordey in 1883.
+His great-granddaughter, Mary Boyce, was a British scholar of Iranian languages and an authority on Zoroastrianism.